kvasdopil/servo42c_controller/README.md

 ## Overview

+NOTE: the code is upgraded to work with SERVO42C (modbus version).
+Old controller code for servo42c v.1.0 could be found at https://github.com/kvasdopil/servo42c_controller/tree/servo42c

-A ROS2 controller for a robot arm, utilizing SERVO42C v1.0 controllers for stepper motors.
+A ROS2 controller for a robot arm, utilizing SERVO42D controllers for stepper motors.
 Using Ros2 jazzy.

-At the moment only works with v.1.0 of protocol (no crc)

 # TODO
 - add IK via moveit